danielgtaylor/huma/docs/docs/how-to/oauth2-jwt.md

 ## Overview

-[OAuth 2.0](https://oauth.net/2/) is a popular open standard authentication & authorization framework that enables you to authorize requests to your API.
+[OAuth 2.0](https://oauth.net/2/) is a popular open standard authorization framework that enables you to verify that incoming requests are authorized to use your API.

 There are three main pieces to using OAuth 2.0 with Huma:

 1. Issue a token (JWT) to a user
 2. Document the auth scheme and required permissions